-The Digital Library Federation invites proposals for the 2019 DLF Forum (October 14-16) and Learn@DLF (October 13), our pre-conference workshop day, which will be held at the beautiful Waterfront Marriott in Tampa, Florida.
+The Digital Library Federation invites proposals for the 2019 DLF Forum (October 14-16) and Learn@DLF (October 13), our pre-conference workshop day, which will be held at the beautiful Tampa Marriott Water Street in Tampa, Florida.
 A separate call will be issued for Digital Preservation 2019, the annual conference of the National Digital Stewardship Alliance (October 16-17, 2019).

 For all events, we welcome submissions from members and nonmembers alike.
 Students, practitioners, affiliated and independent scholars, and others from any related field are invited to submit for one conference or all three (though, different proposals for each, please).

 The DLF community works to advance research, learning, social justice, and the public good through the creative design and wise application of digital library technologies.
 Our annual conference, the DLF Forum (#DLFforum), brings together practitioners from digital libraries, archives, and museums of all types and sizes to set ambitious agendas, share new methods and experiments, develop best practices, and better organize our community to accomplish its shared mission.
 Proposals are encouraged from DLF members and non-members alike.
 All are welcome at the Forum and warmly encouraged to participate in DLF’s programs year-round.